-"On a humane level there will be always be mistakes.
-On Sunday, it may have been Villeneuve’s fault or Ralf Schumacher’s who breaked earlier, who knows.
-But it is true that there are dangerous points on the circuit, although the security, in general, is really good.
+"On a human level there will always be mistakes.
+On Sunday, it may have been Villeneuve’s fault or Ralf Schumacher’s who braked earlier, who knows.
+It is true that there are dangerous points on the circuit, although the security, in general, is really good.
 First Balestre, now Mosley, at the International Federation level, have done a lot.
-By now, we are used to seeing incident at over 250 km/h with the cars withstanding the impact and the drivers are coming out unharmed.
+By now, we are used to seeing incidents at over 250 km/h with the cars withstanding the impact and the drivers coming out unharmed.
 But because they are more secure, the drivers feel more entitled to take bigger risks, knowing that it will be OK.
 Thus, it is a double-edged sword.
-Having said that, with accident like the one between Villeneuve and Ralf, it is normal that car pieces to fly everywhere.
+Having said that, with accidents like the one between Villeneuve and Ralf, it is normal that car pieces fly everywhere.
 The consequences are a matter of luck, there is little else to say about that.
-Unless you put the public at a huge distance from the track, without letting them see anything, as it happened years ago at Le Castellet".
+Unless you put the public at a huge distance from the track, without letting them see anything, as happened years ago at Le Castellet".

 It is the tension that Prost dwells on:

 "Today in Formula 1 there is an increasingly exasperated competition between the teams and the drivers.
-With so many interests at stakes, the risks increase".
+With so many interests at stake, the risks increase".

 Then it is Niki Lauda’s turn:

-"I do not understand why Villeneuve was so close to Ralf.
+"I don’t understand why Villeneuve was so close to Ralf.
 He probably misunderstood something.
 In this case the blame for the incident lies with Jacques".

-On Monday 5th Match 2001 the FIA president, lawyer Max Mosley, immediately went into action to coordinate the responses to the alarming demands raised by the Australian race.
-He was not in Melbourne, but the television pictures and reports from his collaborators are as eloquent as ever:
+The FIA president and lawyer Max Mosley goes into action to coordinate the responses to the alarming demands raised by the Australian race on Monday, March 5, 2001.
+He is not in Melbourne but the television pictures and reports from his collaborators are as eloquent as ever:

-"The death of the Melbourne marshal has cast a deep shadow over a compelling weekend and raised fundamental question that we have a duty to resolve as soon as possible and as best as we can.
-But as tragic as a loss of a human life is, we must analyze the aspects of the incident in order to avoid dangerous confusion.
-On one hand there is the death of a marshal: a fatality, unfortunately.
-He was fatally injured by a wheel, that found its way through the safety barrier behind which he and with his colleagues were standing.
+"The death of the Melbourne marshal has cast a deep shadow over a compelling weekend and raised fundamental questions that we have a duty to resolve as soon as possible and as best as we can.
+As tragic as a loss of a human life is, we must analyse the aspects of the incident in order to avoid dangerous confusion.
+On one hand, there is the death of a marshal: a fatality, unfortunately.
+He was fatally injured by a wheel that found its way through the safety barrier behind which he and his colleagues were standing.
 In an ideal world, all stuff needs to be 100% safe, in super-secure positions, with only the person responsible for watching the cars in the most exposed area.
-But let’s not forget are racing enthusiasts and have to do their jobs in areas of the tracks which are off-limits to the public because they are at risk.
+But let’s not forget that they are racing enthusiasts and have to do their jobs in areas of the tracks which are off-limits to the public because they are at risk.
 While it is our duty to increase the protection of the stewards as much as possible, we must also bear in mind the demands of their work and enthusiasm".

 The FIA intends to introduce electronic panels that can perform the same functions of the traditional flags, thus limiting the risk to trackside workers.
 Mosley points out:

-The warning from Melbourne is for the whole Formula 1, not just for what happens on the track:
+The Melbourne warning is for the entire Formula 1 world.
+It is not just a matter of what happens on track:

 “The accident in Australia re-opens the general question of safety for the public and the speed of the cars.
 If the safety net had not held Villeneuve’s car in place, there would have been a massacre like the one at Le Mans in 1955.
-Instead the nets held and there were only minor injuries of the spectators in the hospitality area, who were hit by fragments.
+Instead, the nets held and there were only minor injuries of the spectators in the hospitality area, who were hit by fragments.
 Yet we cannot afford to be careless.
-On 22nd of March 2001, the security commission must impose new measures, starting with increasing of the height of the nets by one meter.
+On March 22, 2001, the security commission will impose new measures, starting with increasing the height of the nets by one metre.
 And the FIA will have to examine every other possible intervention.
 In Australia the cars are much faster than expected.
-We knew that the competition between the two tire companies would have increased, so the technical commission acted on the aerodynamics regulation in order to reduce it.
-The impression is that the math was not right.
-We do not need to be hasty but, if Malesia and Brazil confirm it, as I fear, the data from Melbourne, the FIA will have to act immediately.
-We had several tool in our power for this purpose.
-We can analyze every corner of each of the 17 world championship circuits according to the new speed data, and decide on changes to slow down those which are at most risk.
-Furthermore, we can tweak the tires and the cars themselves, as the Concordia pact allows us to do.
-We need banish the specter of a Formula 1 that takes off and crashed on the spectators.
-It is not about permanents or temporary circuits but of effective measure for every need".
+We knew that the competition between the two tyre companies would have increased, so the technical commission acted on the aerodynamic regulation in order to reduce it.
+The impression is that the maths was not right.
+We don’t need to be hasty but, if Malaysia and Brazil confirm, as I fear, the data from Melbourne, the FIA will have to act immediately.
+We had several tools in our power for this purpose.
+We can analyse every corner of each of the 17 world championship circuits according to the new speed data, and decide on changes in order to slow down those which are at most risk.
+Furthermore, we can tweak the tyres and the cars themselves, as the Concorde Agreement allows us to do.
+We need to banish the spectre of a Formula 1 that takes off and crashes on the spectators.
+It is not about permanents or temporary circuits but of effective measures for every need".

-In the meantime, several flower bouquets are placed near turn 3, the site of the tragic incident.
-In Melbourne, organizers and fans are in shock at the incidents.
-The track has been closed and is at the disposal of the police and judge, who is carrying out a first inspection.
-The police also seize, for an indefinite amount of time, the two crashed cars: the BAR and the Williams.
-In a sad atmosphere, lacking the certainties necessary in this sport, Formula 1 is approaching the second round of the 2001 season in Malaysia, on the Kuala Lumpur circuit, where Michael Schumacher aims to extends his streak of five consecutive victories.
+In the meantime, several flower bouquets are placed near the site of the tragic incident at turn 3.
+The Melbourne organisers and fans are in shock.
+The track has been closed and is at the disposal of the police and judge who are carrying out a first inspection.
+The police also seizes the two wrecked cars, the BAR and the Williams, for an indefinite amount of time.
+There is a sad atmosphere and a lack of the certainties that are necessary in this sport.
+The show must go on though.
+Formula 1 is thus approaching the second round of the 2001 season in Malaysia, on the Kuala Lumpur circuit.
+Michael Schumacher aims to extend his streak of five consecutive victories there.